 Compensation-related instruction costs are those incurred in meeting the needs of students in the classroom.
 Examples of staff whose costs are reported in the Instruction category include classroom teachers, school-based administrators, learning consultants and professional and support staff such as psychologists, educational assistants (EAs) and early childhood educators (ECEs).

-The forecast of compensation-related instruction costs shows that an overall increase of \$8.2 million is likely in comparison to the 2020-2021 Budget.
+The forecast of compensation-related instruction costs shows that an overall increase of \$11.9 million is likely in comparison to the 2020-2021 Budget.
 A number of factors have contributed to this net cost pressure:

-- Increase of \$2.3 million resulting from the realignment of supplemental COVID grants that had originally been reported as a non-operating cost in the approved budget; - Additional COVID-support grants totalling \$7.8 million which have been identified to support additional elementary teachers, virtual school administration and additional student supports and supervision; - Additional Board-funded COVID-support costs of \$2.9 million for elementary teachers to support virtual schools and in-person instruction; - Savings of \$4.3 million resulting from reduced secondary enrolment and optimization of class sizes; and - Net other savings of \$557,176.
+- Increase of \$2.3 million resulting from the realignment of supplemental COVID response grants that had originally been reported as a nonoperating cost in the approved budget; - Additional COVID response grants totaling \$9.9 million which have been identified to support additional elementary teachers, virtual school administration and additional student supports; and - Net other savings of \$272,913.